Uses

 I have three servers, one at home and two at a remote location.
 The one at home is an Optiplex 3040 SFF (not really a server but working as one) that runs simple services, such as Pihole, Home Assistant, DNS, DHCP, and Openvpn.

 On the first remote location is an HP ProLiant DL180 G6, that replaced my old Dell Poweredge C6100.
-It runs all my public-facing services, such as this website, a GitLab instance, a Nextcloud instance, and many other services (there are currently 29 running containers on it).
+It runs all my public-facing services, such as this website, a Nextcloud instance, and many other services (there are currently 36 running containers on it).
 One day™ I'll write about them.
 It also works as my testing bed for everything Linux related.

 The software